NZRS/homebrew-sysops/README.md

 ```

 ```
-brew edit ansibleINZ and replace the resource section with the output from poet above. brew install --build-bottle ansibleINZ brew bottle ansibleINZ
+brew edit ansibleINZ and replace the resource section with the output from poet above.
+You may need to manually remove the ansible resource. brew install --build-bottle ansibleINZ brew bottle ansibleINZ
 ```